grreis/grreis.github.io/index.md

-Welcome to the Drinkers of Infinity blog.
-This space straddles global macro, financial markets, data science and the arts
+Welcome to Drinkers of Infinity!
+This blog straddles global macro, financial markets, data science and the arts

 ## Drinkers of Infinity